 DEMAND RECIRCULATION WATER SYSTEM.
-A water distribution system where pumps prime the service hot water piping with heated water upon demand for hot water having one or more recirculation pumps that pump water from a heated water supply pipe back to the heated water source through a cold water supply pipe.
+A water distribution system where pumps prime the service hot water piping with heated water upon demand for hot water.

 DOOR, NONSWINGING.
 Roll-up, tilt-up, metal coiling and sliding doors, access hatches, and all other doors that are not swinging doors.